-Licensed – a child care program is inspected by Missouri Department of Health and Senior Services – Section for Child Care, meet standards and follow specific Missouri regulations.
+Licensed – a child care program is inspected by Missouri Department of Elementary and Secondary Education-Office of Childhood, meet standards and follow specific Missouri regulations.
 These standards/regulations include health and safety inspections, ratio, group size, staff qualifications, staff training requirements along with other items.
 Read the licensing standards for additional information.
-Licensed programs are included in Child Care Aware® of Missouri’s child care referral database.

 License-Exempt – can either be a center-based child care program operated by a religious organization or a child care program offering part-day care only.
 These programs must follow health and safety requirements, but do not have to follow other licensing standards such as ratio, group size, staff qualifications, staff training requirements along with other items.
 Read the regulations regarding License-Exempt care.

 Exempt – child care programs including summer camps, day programs, elementary or secondary schools, and others.
-For more information contact us at 866-892-3228.
 Exempt child cares are not typically included in Child Care Aware® of Missouri’s child care referral database.
 Exempt providers may list with us if they meet listing standards.
 For questions about these listing standards, please contact us.

 Six or Fewer (SOF) – Exempt family child care that cares for six or fewer children, with no more than 3 children under the age of 2.
 These programs do not have to be inspected, meet standards or follow specific Missouri regulations.
 SOFs are not typically included in Child Care Aware® of Missouri’s child care referral database.
 SOF providers may list with us if they meet listing standards.
 For questions about these listing standards, please contact us.